 Professional Associations and Public Service

 - He is general counsel for the Mississippi Forestry Association and the Mississippi Manufactured Housing Association.
-He is also an adjunct professor at Mississippi College School of Law, teaching Real Estate Finance and Development.
+He is also a former adjunct professor at Mississippi College School of Law, whose course teachings included Real Estate Finance and Development and Real Estate Transactions.